hkhoi/Mobile_Game_Analysis/README.md

 We can easily say that more than half of the games from these 4 genre gets a score of 4 and above, in which the majority focuses on size 400MB and below.
 With the exception of Adventure which still gets good rating up to 600MB.
 Family (and education) genre can be further looked at by developers to avoid the intense competition to other genres which are dominating the market

 **Inference: <br/>
-Puzzle games are less saturated above 400MB to achieve score 4.0 and above<br/>
+-Puzzle games are less saturated above 400MB to achieve score 4.0 and above<br/>
-Action & Adventure Genre games are less saturated above 400MB to achieve score 4.0 and above<br/>
+-Action & Adventure Genre games are less saturated above 400MB to achieve score 4.0 and above<br/>
-Family/Educational games has less competition overall** *size in the appstore and actual game size may differ after installation, patching and downloading additional content from game server*
+-Family/Educational games has less competition overall**<br/>
+*size in the appstore and actual game size may differ after installation, patching and downloading additional content from game server*

 ### Release date Analysis